 Frequencies do not change often, but they do change.
 A wise decision would

-be to obtain a copy of a frequency directory yearly to keep up on any changes
+be to regularly search on the web to keep up on any changes

 in your area.

 A bank is a grouping of channels.
 Generally, you will program one frequency

 on a channel.
 A bank may contain 10 channels, for example.
 In this way you

 can have a bank or two set aside for police, another for fire and yet another